Kei Islands of Maluku – Finding Paradise

 We were told that Bair is known locally as the mini Raja Ampat due to its karst islands surrounded by bluish-green waters and internal lagoon.

 Quite frankly Bair should not be missed whatever the cost.
 Crystal clear waters surround a little tiny beach in the lagoon at the centre of the island.
 We were the only people on the island and the beach was ours alone.
 I could have stayed there for hours on end enjoying the sun and warmth as I lay in the shallow waters under the shade of the mangroves.
-Truly one of the most beautiful places in Indonesia.
+There’s no doubt in my mind that this is truly one of the most beautiful places in Indonesia.

 Where to eat in Kei Kecil

 There are not many options, and if you’re staying at one of the cottages, your best bet is the food prepared by your host.
-The meals at Savanna, we heard, are to die for although we never got the opportunity to sample any!
+The meals at Savannah Cottages, we heard, are to die for although we never got the opportunity to sample any!

-We ate most of our meals at local warungs which served the usual mie goreng and bakso.
-We did try some great food at a small restaurant called Tamaria in Langgur which served great portions of delicious fish and calamari.
+We ate most of our meals at local warungs in Langgur which served the usual mie goreng and bakso.
+We did try some great food at a small restaurant called Tamaria (also in Langgur) which served great portions of delicious fish and calamari.
 Recommended if you want food of slightly better quality than that served in a warung!

-If you’re looking for some beach time in a secluded place surrounded by nothing but fishing villages and grinning locals, you have to head over to the Kei Islands in Eastern Indonesia.
+If you’re looking for some beach time in a secluded place surrounded by nothing but fishing villages and grinning locals, you have to head over to Kei Kecil and the Kei Islands in Maluku.
 There’s barely any tourist infrastructure or comfort around here though, and you shouldn’t visit unless you’re in the spirit for some adventure!